plancomps/CBS-beta/CBS-beta/Funcons-beta/index.md

 a language is specified by defining a translation from its constructs to funcon terms, reusing (by reference) the definitions of the required funcons.

-See [Languages-beta] for examples of language specifications in CBS.
+See [Languages-beta] for illustrative examples of language specifications in CBS.

 Before proceeding, it is recommended to take a look at the funcon definition section of the CBS-beta [Browsing guide].